Skip to contents

 fa_cp <- NULL

-# calculate IA2 conditional power/error
+# calculate IA2 and FA conditional power/error

 for (i in seq_along(future_theta)) {